theappbusiness/accessibility-guidelines/README.md

 # Web Content Accessibility Guidelines Summary

-This document will help you quickly get up to speed with Web Content Accessibility Guidelines 2.1 (WCAG), and avoid common accessibility-related mistakes.
+This document will help you quickly get up to speed with Web Content Accessibility Guidelines 2.1 (WCAG), avoid common accessibility-related mistakes, and will provide code examples where possible.

 This summary is a simplification.
 If you're unsure about how to meet a requirement, check the [official Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/).